The Robert Day School of Economics and Finance

 The Robert Day Scholars Program's dedicated career specialist Michelle Chamberlain makes recruiting a Robert Day Scholar a simple process.
 Additionally, because of the selectivity and intimacy of the Robert Day Scholars Program, Michelle knows the goals and skills of each Robert Day Scholar.
 As a result, the External Relations staff can better assist in finding the right match between employers and students.

 Helpful Recruiting Assistance

 Whether you want to give a presentation to students, search resumes, post an open position or just learn more about RDS, the External Relations team can assist you.
-Due to the small size of our program, Michelle and Marisa know the personalities, skills, and interests of each student and are able to assist employers in finding the best candidates for their particular organization.
+Due to the small size of our program, Michelle knows the personalities, skills, and interests of each student and is able to assist employers in finding the best candidates for their particular organization.
 At RDS, there is no one-size-fits-all approach to recruiting, as the External Relations team will individually work with your organization to design a customized recruiting strategy tailored to your placement needs.
 In particular, employers appreciate the following strengths of the Robert Day Scholars:

 High-Caliber, Well-Rounded Students

 Our admissions process is highly selective, and our undergraduate Robert Day Scholars are an extraordinary group of high achievers.
 Additionally, because all the Claremont Colleges offer a liberal arts education, which provides exposure to different academic disciplines, students are taught to think critically, solve problems, and communicate intelligently and persuasively.

 The undergraduate Robert Day Scholars have an excellent history of success in their academic coursework along with with proven leadership experiences.